MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-vm-cannot-rdp-ssh-working-features.md

 ### Use DISM to roll back the change<a id="2"></a>

-1. To determine the changes that the machine is trying to cope with, check the `setup.evtx` logs and look for events `7` as seen in this example:
+1. To determine the changes that the machine is trying to apply, check the `setup.evtx` logs and look for events `ID: 7` as seen in this example:

    (these logs are located at `<drive letter>:\Windows\System32\winevt\Logs\Setup.evtx`)